datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 5. When the token installation completes, refresh the Service Catalog page.

 <Alert severity="success"><b>Victory!</b> All the Services running in your cluster are now listed in Service Catalog!
-You should now be able to see all running services in your cluster at http://app.getambassador.io/cloud/services </Alert>
+You should now be able to see all running services in your cluster at <a href="https://app.getambassador.io/cloud/services" target="_blank">https://app.getambassador.io/cloud/services</a> </Alert>

 ## 2. Fork the demo repository